• About Us

 The four-hour Florida TSLAE covers all essential Florida traffic laws and driving procedures so you'll feel safe and knowledgeable on the road.

 When you're ready, you can take the knowledge test online as well, but a parent may need to have a proctoring form notarized indicating he or she observed you taking the test.
-Once you complete your coursework and ace the permit test, the results are sent electronically to the DHSMV.
+Once you complete your coursework and ace the permit test, the results are sent electronically to Florida's driver services.

-After you’ve completed your education requirements, you'll need to go to the DMV to apply for your actual learner’s permit.
+After you’ve completed your education requirements, you'll need to go to your local driver's license office to apply for your actual learner’s permit.
 Remember to bring certain documents.
 You will need:

 • Two proofs of residential address (e.g. school transcripts, mail from your bank, etc.)